asidko/binance-hotcold/README.md

 Example: `python hotcold.py 15m 1d 5d --no-spikes`

-Ignores symbols with unexpected spikes of price
+Ignores symbols with unexpected spikes of price.

+⚠️ Significantly affects the search results.
+Use only if necessary.

 Use it if you don't want to see symbols like this